Man fined for dumping black bags at community centre

 The man accepted the fixed penalty notice and paid £200 as an early repayment option is available if the fine is paid within 14 days.

-The council's Waste and Recycling Team have now issued five fixed penalty notices for fly-tipping offences since the Welsh Government approved the Unauthorised Deposit of Waste (Fixed Penalties) (Wales) Regulations 2017 last November.
+The council's Waste and Recycling Team have issued five fixed penalty notices for fly-tipping offences.
+This has been since the Welsh Government approved the Unauthorised Deposit of Waste (Fixed Penalties) (Wales) Regulations 2017 last November.

 The team are now warning people that they are stepping up their enforcement activities and anyone found fly-tipping could be issued with a fixed penalty notice or prosecuted in more serious cases.